-- Stockyards Ghost Tours: Take a walk through a truly haunted winery, enjoy stories of hangings, shoot outs, and paranormal activity.
+- Stockyards Ghost Tours: Take a walk through a truly haunted winery, and enjoy stories of hangings, shootouts, and paranormal activity.
 Prepare to see things you only thought were true in Halloween stories.

 Bastrop Halloween Town

 Did you know that some of the scenes from the Texas Chainsaw Massacre were filmed in Bastrop?
+How’s that one of the best towns in Texas?
 That alone speaks volumes about this town during Halloween!
 Get in the Halloween spirit with these fun adventures: